PrecociouslyDigital/ShadowAccord/docs/September 2024/Journal Entry.md

 ---

 I've managed to escape my ethereal state!
 Unfortunately I'm not sure how I did it; I remember talking to Wick and some spirits of curiosity, then I got really dizzy and I could touch things again, just in time for dinner!
 I didn't make any progress on helping Cadiguan, but fortunately Father Marcus has been... busy.
 After dinner I went with Father Marcus, Constable Wesley, Judge Cyrus and Volk to retrieve Cadiguan from the Gaol.
 Cyrus appointed me a court witness and we had a trial where Cadiguan was sentenced to time served.
-Father Marcus then Blood Thralled Cadiguan[^see notes from conversation with Ren], which was part of the deal that would keep him safe from the Barristers.
+Father Marcus then Blood Thralled Cadiguan^[see notes from conversation with Ren], which was part of the deal that would keep him safe from the Barristers.

 ### 15th of September, 1224
 Turns out ghosts can make treaties.
-The tavern this morning was host to negotiations between representatives of the Baron and representatives of The Legion, which is apparantly the earthly (or ghostly) authority on the other side[^Note: Get that heraldry to Wesley by next Market].
+The tavern this morning was host to negotiations between representatives of the Baron and representatives of The Legion, which is apparantly the earthly (or ghostly) authority on the other side^[Note: Get that heraldry to Wesley by next Market].
 Cadiguan also seems to have mostly recovered from his ordeal; he's currently manning his shop.
 I think I'll go see how he's doing.
 We might take a stroll around town.

 ---